 Bermuda's cruise season might not be as long as the one in the Caribbean, but the beaches are still top-notch.
 From the famous pink sands of Horseshoe Beach to snorkeling off Elbow Beach, there are enough places on the island for you to spend a full three days splashing around.

-The ports in the Western Caribbean, including Belize, Roatan and Honduras, are full of action-packed activities like cave tubing, zip-lining and snorkeling that are sure to entice adventure-seeking teens.
+The ports on a Western Caribbean cruise, including Belize, Roatan and Honduras, are full of action-packed activities like cave tubing, zip-lining and snorkeling that are sure to entice adventure-seeking teens.
 Or add a dash of education to your vacation with a friendly visit to Stingray City in Grand Cayman.